ori-sky/polar-space/_posts/2019-08-03-hello-world.md

 ## Where we're going from here
 We want to get the "Tech Demo" phase finished and released so people can play with it a bit. (and hopefully break it a bit too)
 From there the next challenge starts.
-Fleshing out the features without encountering the dreaded *feature creep*
+Fleshing out the features without encountering the dreaded *feature creep* and never actually finishing the project.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjQyNjg0MDgsNjk5MDM1MzA0LDc5MT
+eyJoaXN0b3J5IjpbLTEwNjc1MjQ0MDEsNjk5MDM1MzA0LDc5MT
 UxMjAzOCw4MzQ3OTUyNzMsLTE2MDcyNjAxMjksLTExNTIxNjQx
 MzIsLTEzMzc0NzU4MTIsLTExMjgwMzE3NTAsLTEwNzI4NDI0ND
 AsLTIwMzM3MzIxNzgsMjEyOTAxNDQxNCwzMTg2ODUyOThdfQ==